Aditya-Varma1/HVAC-System-Insights/README.md

-This is the analysis of a Heating, Cooling, Ventilation and Air Conditioning (HVAC) System to improve comfort of tenant, systems performance
+This is the analysis of a Heating, Cooling, Ventilation and Air Conditioning (HVAC) System to improve comfort of tenant, systems performance.
+Energy consumption per cooling degree day, timely variation of various factors and factors affecting Chiller Energy consumption were analyzed.